mikeornstein/mikeornstein.github.io/content/posts/first/index.md

 # Next Steps

 I intend to use this platform to chronicle both the mundane and noteworthy side projects and fascinations of the moment.
 Perhaps I’ll throw in a book review or two, or simply share the latest magic ChatGPT has done at my request… time will tell!

+[^1]: I'm still willing to pay for my domain name...
+GoDaddy has been solid there and fair at ~$22/yr